robindrost/docs-1/docs/README.md

 ### Proxy

 Some viewers view the stream via a (corporate) proxy.
 The Livery video solution uses HTTP/1.1 Chunked transfer encoding.
 Most proxies do not have a limitation for HTTP/1.1 traffic, allowing our stream to function.
 Proxies accommodate the option to set additional rules about data usages, domains, ports, ect.
 The additional rules might have an impact on the performance of the stream.
 A proxy needs to be ready for high amounts of data, especially with multiple viewers.
-2.500 mbps of data passesthrough a proxy when 500 viewers watch a 5 mbps stream.
+For example, more than 2.5 Gbps of data passes through a proxy when 500 viewers watch a 5 Mbps stream.